thadguidry/respec/Shorthands-Guide.md

 | [References](#reference-shorthands)              | `[[shortName]]`         | `[[RFC2119]]`                                         |
 | [Expansions](#reference-shorthands)              | `[[[#some-id]]]`        | `[[[#example-2]]]` expands and links to `"Example 2"` |

 By design, we also share a lot of syntax with the [BikeShed](https://github.com/tabatkins/bikeshed/) document processor.
-This makes it easier for everyone to edit both ReSpec and BikeShed specifications at the same time.
+This makes it easier for everyone in the standards community to edit ReSpec and BikeShed specifications.

 ## WebIDL {#webidl-shorthands}

-On the Web, and in Web Standards, WebIDL is a meta language that we use to define Javascript APIs.
-Please see our [WebIDL Guide](WebIDL-Guide).
-Please see the [WebIDL spec](https://heycam.github.io/webidl) for more info.
+WebIDL is a meta language that used to define Javascript APIs for Web browsers.
+Please see our [WebIDL Guide](WebIDL-Guide) or the [WebIDL spec](https://heycam.github.io/webidl) for more info.

 To link to something in WebIDL, you need to know its `identifier`.
 An `identifier` is the name of the interface, dictionary, or enum.